To understand the history of US monetary system, we must grasp the role of its central protagonist: gold.

 Modern Americans should strive to replicate the environment that allowed such miraculous progress, stability, and growth to flourish.
 Some would say the gold standard played a big role in America’s success in this period.

 The government had strict restrictions on money printing, which kept inflation in check and prevented top-down manipulation of the economy.
-Taxes were low, which allowed economic participants to plug their purchasing power back into the market and incentivize entrepreneurs.
+Taxes were low, which allowed economic participants to plug their wealth back into the economy and incentivize entrepreneurs.
+The gold standard stabalized exchange rates, facilitating international trade and giving domestic producers access to cheaper and higher quality raw materials.

 Unfortunately, the catastrophes of the 20th century were just around the corner.